ngless-toolkit/ngless/docs/sources/configuration.rst

 ``jobs``: number of CPUs to use.
 You can use the keyword ``auto`` to attempt auto-detection (see below).

+``strict-threads``: by default, NGLess will, in certain conditions, use more CPUs than specified by the ``jobs`` argument (in bursts of activity).
+This happens, for example, when it calls an external short-read-mapper (such as `bwa
+<http://bio-bwa.sourceforge.net/bwa.shtml>`__).
+By default, it will pass the
+threads argument through to ``bwa``.
+However, it will still be processing ``bwa``'s output using its own threads.
+This will results in small bursts of activity where the CPU usage is above ``jobs``.
+If you specify ``--strict-threads``, however, then this behavior is curtailed and it will never use more threads than specified (in particular, it will call ``bwa`` using one thread fewer than specified, while restricting itself to a single thread, thus even peak usage is at most the number of specified threads).

 ``temporary-directory``: where to keep temporary files.
 By default, this is the system defined temporary directory (either ``/tmp`` or the value of the ``$TEMPDIR`` environment variable on Unix).